K2Joom/docs-matukio/dates_view.md

 ### Event Number

 In Matukio every event has an unique event number, you can define it yourself or use the integrated algorithm.
 Which uses a continuing number and the year (number/year) the event takes place.

+If you don't want to use it just disable it in the settings.

+### Cancelled

+If you click on the cancel icon, the date for the event is canceled.
+All participants are informed about this by email (as long as you don't disable this feature in the settings).

+### Bookings